date_sunrise

 Return Values

-Returns the sunrise time in a specified format
+Returns the sunrise time in a specified format on

-success or FALSE
+success or FALSE on failure.

 Errors/Exceptions